- Sir John A. Macdonald

 The Challenge of Red River and the Manitoba Act

-The integration of Rupert’s Land into the Canadian confederation became one of the dominion government’s biggest challenges [see Cartier’s Relations with Native Peoples and the Métis].
+The integration of Rupert’s Land into the Canadian confederation became one of the dominion government’s biggest challenges [see Cartier's Relations with First Nations and the Métis].

 Many people of the region, including Métis, aboriginals, and white settlers, were excluded from negotiations over its integration into Canada, and feared their rights would be dismissed.
 Conflict initially arose between Métis and survey crews from Ontario, who first arrived in Upper Fort Garry (Winnipeg) in 1868 [see Simon James DAWSON; Charles MAIR; John Allan SNOW].
 Sir John A. MACDONALD’s choice of William McDOUGALL as the first lieutenant governor of what would be known as the North-West Territories was also controversial: